Divorce in Finland – 6 things to take into account

 Part 3: Divorce in Finland – How can I protect my assets before filing for a divorce?

 Part 4: Divorce in Finland – How is our matrimonial property divided?

-1 – Applicable law – when does a Finnish court have jurisdiction
+1 – When does a Finnish court have jurisdiction?

 When the following requirements are met, you may file for a divorce in Finland: